theon/pelicangit/README.md

  * Clone git repo with `git clone git@github.com:theon/pelican-git.git`
- * Set the variables at the top of the script to appropriate values, especially the ones starting SOURCE_GIT and DEPLOY_GIT ** TODO: explain what these variables are
+ * Set the variables at the top of the script to appropriate values, especially the ones starting SOURCE_GIT and DEPLOY_GIT
- ** TODO: move these variables to a seperate config py file (combine with pelican config file?)

 #### Running Directly